 Separating the Metaphor from the Math

-The task before Black Americans is one that requires intellectual precision — the ability to reject a bad metaphor while accepting the data that the metaphor, however clumsily, was trying to describe.
+Black Americans face a task that demands intellectual precision — rejecting a bad metaphor while accepting the data that metaphor was trying to describe, however clumsily.

-The plantation comparison is wrong because political captivity and chattel slavery are different in kind, not merely in degree.
+The plantation comparison misses the mark because political captivity and chattel slavery differ in kind rather than merely in degree.
 Enslaved people had no choice.
-Black voters have a choice — and they are exercising that choice.
-The argument here is not that their choice is illegitimate, but that it is producing poor results, and that examining why requires the same intellectual honesty that any community would apply to any other failing strategy.
+Black voters do have a choice — and they exercise it.
+This line of argument does not deem their choice illegitimate; it simply observes that the choice generates poor results and that investigating the reasons calls for the intellectual honesty any community would extend to another unsuccessful strategy.

 Consider this.
 If any other institution in Black life were producing the outcomes that sixty years of monolithic Democratic voting has produced, there would be a reckoning.